Material and Immaterial Production

 As our aptitudes and appetites surrounding technology have matured, the architectural discourse is no longer preoccupied with technology in and of itself.
 Rather, interest lies in how technology may be creatively integrated into new methods and forms that blur digital and analog, process and product, natural and man-made, biological and cultural, virtual and real.
 These emerging practices push against old boundaries and dichotomies, paving the way for the next generation of tools, materials, software, and workflows at the interface of material and immaterial.

-Faculty: Andrea Wheeler, Jelena Bogdanovic, Tom Leslie, Pete Goche, Rob Whitehead, Ulrike Passe, Chiu-Shui Chan, Nick Senske, Shelby Doyle, Cameron Campbell, Leslie Forehand, Kevin Lair, Firat Erdim
+Faculty: Tom Leslie, Andrea Wheeler, Jelena Bogdanovic, Tom Leslie, Rob Whitehead, Ulrike Passe, Chiu-Shui Chan, Nick Senske, Shelby Doyle, Cameron Campbell, Leslie Forehand, Kevin Lair, Firat Erdim